 The HVAC, plumbing, electrical, and maintenance industry is highly competitive and the geographic markets in which we compete have numerous companies that provide similar services.
 Factors influencing our competitiveness include price, reputation for quality, ability to reduce customer costs, experience and expertise, financial strength, surety bonding capacity, knowledge of local markets and conditions, availability and experience of craft labor, and customer relationships.
 Competitors tend to be regional firms that vary in size and depth of resources.
-There are, however, significant national competitors with greater national presence and breadth of expertise than that of the Company.
+There are, however, significant national competitors that have greater national presence and breadth of expertise than we do.